tum-ens/UrbanHeatPro/README.md

 ## Requirements
-Python 3.6 (installation with Anaconda recommended)
+Python 3.9 (installation with Anaconda recommended)

+Use the provided requirements.txt or the setup.py to install the dependencies via pip.

 ## Input file (csv)